KhasMek/python-iet/README.md

 **Command:** `iet-bootstrap`

 A tool to bootstrap a projects working directory, including project directories, logging, aliases and global variables set to the specific project.
 All of this is modular and can be customized by the user in the config.
+This command curretly requires [autoenv](https://github.com/zpm-zsh/autoenv) to function.
+However, this will soon be ported over to [direnv](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/direnv).

 #### Usage